MischaU8/yumyum/display/toggle-show-edges_kQL5Yl6K45Q.md

 Version:
 Uploaded: 2023-05-23

-yum yum Floyd here with a quick tip for toggling show edges in Plasticity while you can disable show edges by clicking on the show edges button in the render mode popover I find it easier to assign it to a hotkey press F on the keyboard type toggle then right click on viewport toggle edges and select the signed shortcut choose a key that works best for you
+While you can disable show edges by clicking on the *Show edges* button in the [[render mode]] popover, I find it easier to assign it to a hotkey.

+Press `F` on the keyboard, type `toggle` then right click on *Viewport: toggle edges* and select [[Assign shortcut]].

-I've chosen the tilde key which is easy to access use this simple setup to speed up working in Plasticity
+Choose a key that works best for you, I've chosen the tilde (`~`) key which is easy to access.

+Use this simple setup to speed up working in Plasticity.